-- To switch on, slide the lock off switch (1) forward then press and hold the trigger switch (2). - ◆ To switch off, release the trigger switch (2).
+- To switch on, slide the on/off switch (1) forward then press it in.
+Note that the tool will continue running when you release the switch. - $\bullet~$ To switch off, press the rear part of the on/off switch. - Warning!
+Do not switch the tool off while under load.

-Warning!
-Do not switch the tool on or off while under load.
-Warning!
-Always slide the lock off switch (1) backwards to the locked position when the tool is not in use.